yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, all three stages are shown: dev, test, and production.](images/stepbystep/media/image100.png "The final release pipeline")

-13. Now you will enable the continuous deployment trigger so the release process automatically begins as soon as a build successfully completes.
+13. Now you will enable the continuous deployment trigger, so the release process automatically begins as soon as a build successfully completes.
 To do this, click on the lightning bolt icon in the Artifacts window.

 14. This will bring up the Continuous deployment trigger panel.
 Change the setting to "Enabled".